 The coronavirus is a source of uncertainty for many travellers.
 We have provided the most important information on campervan travel planning in light of Corona below.

 If you are affected by the current travel restrictions and wish to cancel your previously booked campervan, please send us an e-mail by replying to your booking confirmation (or to email@example.com).
 The cancellation will then be forwarded directly to the responsible colleagues and can be processed immediately.

 Due to the current situation, many rental companies have drawn up particularly accommodating booking change conditions, so that you can start your trip flexibly at a later date.
-Just like the whole situation around the coronavirus, the conditions and goodwill of many rental companies are also changing.
+As with most things corona-related, the conditions and goodwill of many rental companies are also changing.
 Therefore we can’t promise anything, except: Write us an email and we will take care that your individual booking will be processed in the best possible way.

 Is there a legal right of cancellation in case of „force majeure“?